 - Arizona Brown Spider These poisonous spiders live in the desert.
 That makes encountering them extremely rare.
 They may most often be found in packrat dens.
 Because this spider is so reclusive, you are unlikely to run into one.
 They even avoid green lawns.

 Do I need spider control?

-If you’ve got any sort of spider infestation, it can be helpd with professional spider control.
+If you’ve got any sort of spider infestation, it can be helped with professional spider control in your area.
 Encountering a deadly spider is definitely cause to call in help, though.
 Species like the brown recluse have venom that causes necrosis.
 This can leave irreversible scars, and the risk is better left to the professionals.